 Is It All in Your Head?

-Does this mean the symptoms are all in your head?
+Does this mean that the symptoms are all in your head?
 Not likely.
 Researchers theorize that stress may cause changes in the brain that turn up pain receptors, making you physically more sensitive to slight rises in acid levels.
 Stress can also deplete the production of substances called "prostaglandins," which normally protect the stomach from the effects of acid.
 This could increase the perception of discomfort.

 What Can You Do?

 Adopting coping techniques for managing stress in your life can help reduce your risk of conditions such as heart disease, stroke, obesity, IBS, and depression.
-The better you can deal with stress, the better you feel.
+The better you deal with stress, the better you feel.

 - Watch your diet.
-This is particularly important if you're under stress, as you're likely to be more sensitive to heartburn-triggering foods like chocolate, citrus fruits and juices, tomatoes, spicy foods, and fatty foods.
+This is particularly important if you're under stress, as you're likely to be more sensitive to heartburn-triggering foods like chocolate, caffeine, citrus fruits and juices, tomatoes, spicy foods, and fatty foods.

 - Learn to say “no.” Prioritize people and activities.
 It’s OK to turn down those that don't rate high on your priority list.